brinxmat/koha-return-receipt-bookmarklet/README.md

 - Tested with Chrome as this is our kiosk tool
 - Will break at some point and need updating
-- Norwegian text as the bookmarklet title
+- Norwegian text for Deichman everywhere